-The Map Test feature enables you to remotely test a map (.txo) on a client machine prior to checking the map in to the Gentran Integration Suite server.
+The Map Test feature enables you to remotely test a map (.txo) on a client machine prior to checking the map in to the Application server.
 This feature executes the map through the translator and returns results to you in the Web browser and text editor configured as the default for the machine, so you can make any necessary changes prior to checking in and using the map.

-Note: You can turn off the Map Test service to prevent users who have access to a trading partner's Gentran Integration Suite system from attempting to use the Map Test feature to run translation on that trading partner's system.
-Turning off the Map Test service prevents the possible execution of JDBC maps which could access production data.
-To turn off the Map Test service, access the translator.properties file and set the maptest.MaptestServiceEnabled property to False.
+Note: You can turn off the Map Test service to prevent users who have access to a trading partner's Application system from attempting to use the Map Test feature to run translation on that trading partner's system.
+Turning off the Map Test service prevents the possible execution of JDBC maps that could access production data.
+To turn off the Map Test service, access the customer_overrides.properties file and set the maptest.MaptestServiceEnabled property to false.